-Component Input Technical simulation Market-economic simulation Electrolysers for hydrogen for transport Capacity (electric) Efficiency Storage capacity Hydrogen production is determined by hydrogen demand for transport.
-Hydrogen production is determined by hydrogen demand for transport.
-(Demand is defined by hydrogen vehicles) Hydrogen storage is used in order to relocate electricity consumption with the aim of decreasing excess electricity production and the quantity of condensing power in the overall system.
+Component Input Technical simulation Market-economic simulation Electrolysers Capacity (electric) Efficiency Storage capacity (Demand is defined by hydrogen for Hydrogen production is determined by hydrogen demand for transport, industry, micro CHP and electrofuels etc. Hydrogen storage is used in order Hydrogen production is determined by hydrogen demand for transport, industry, micro CHP and for electrofuels etc. transport, industry micro CHP as well as various demands for electrofuels) to relocate electricity consumption with the aim of decreasing excess electricity production and the quantity of condensing power in the overall system.
 Hydrogen storage is used in order to achieve lowest market prices of the electricity consumed by electrolysers.
-Electrolysers for hydrogen for micro CHP Capacity (electric) Efficiency Storage capacity Hydrogen production is determined by hydrogen demand for micro CHP.
-Hydrogen production is determined by hydrogen demand for micro CHP.
-(Demand is defined by hydrogen micro CHP) Hydrogen storage is used in order to relocate electricity consumption with the aim of decreasing excess electricity production and the quantity of condensing power in the overall system.
-Hydrogen storage is used in order to achieve lowest market prices of the electricity consumed by electrolysers.
-Battery storage Hydro pump storage Hydrogen FC storage Capacity (charge) Efficiency (charge) Capacity (discharge) Charge in case of excess electricity production The charging and discharging is used in order to optimise the profit of the plant based Efficiency (discharge) Variable operational costs of both charge Discharge in case of condensing power production. on marginal costs and losses in the energy conversion and discharge Make sure that the storage content is the same at the beginning and at the end of the year.
-CAES (Compressed Air Energy Storage) Same as battery storage plus Fuel-ratio (defined as fuel input / electric output) Load in case of excess electricity production Unload in case of condensing power production.
+Battery storage Hydro pump storage Hydrogen FC storage Capacity (charge) Efficiency (charge) Capacity (discharge) Efficiency (discharge) Variable operational costs of both charge and discharge Charge in case of excess electricity production (and export if specified) Discharge in case of condensing power production.
 Make sure that the storage content is the same at the beginning and at the end of the year.
-Optimise the profit of the plant based on marginal costs and losses in the energy conversion
+The charging and discharging is used in order to optimise the profit of the plant based on marginal costs and losses in the energy conversion CAES (Compressed Air Energy Storage) Same as battery storage plus Fuel-ratio (defined as fuel input / electric output) Load in case of excess electricity production (and export if specified) Unload in case of condensing power production.
+Make sure that the storage content is the same at the beginning and at the end of the year.
+Optimise the profit of the plant based on marginal costs and losses in the energy conversion High temperature electricity storage (Rockbed Storage) Charge capacity (electric) Discharge capacity (steam) Storage capacity Storage loss rate (share per hour) Share of PP1/CHP3 connected to storage Steam/fuel ratio Charge in case of excess electricity production (and export if specified) Discharge in case of condensing power or CHP3 production on units with high temperature storage.
+Make sure that the storage content is the same at the beginning and at the end of the year.
+Not yet implemented in market-economic simulation